VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 ## v3.5.0
 - Dropped explicit refresh action in favor of automatic updates.
-- Changed traverse action in the toolbar, so the traverses starts from the first branch instead of the current.
+- Changed traverse action in the toolbar, so that the traverses start from the first branch instead of the current branch.

 ## v3.4.0
 - Added Branch Rename action.